otepencelik/Projects-List/README.md

 *	Developed a profitable football trading strategy which consistently beats closing line odds.

+** SEIR Modeling of the COVID-19 Pandemic in the United States ** - *Spring Term 2021*

+* Augmented the SEIR model by covid19-projections.com with vaccination data and projections to assess the impact of vaccinations.

 **Artwork Generation using GANs** - *Winter Term 2020*

 *	https://github.com/otepencelik/GAN-Artwork-Generation